GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 skipped whereas segment headers are converted to NaN-records.
 Other values for this flag is 1 (Table headers are not copied, segment headers are preserved), 2 (Headers are preserved, segment headers are reset to blank), or 3 (All headers headers are eliminated).
-Note that this flag overrides any related GMT default setting that may be in effect.
+Note that this flag only affects duplication of headers.
+If the new object is written to file at a later stage then it is up to the GMT default setting if headers are written to file or not.
 The second flag[1] controls how many columns to expect when converting TEXTSETs only.
 If 0 then we try to determine the number of columns from the first text record.
 If family_in is not GMT_IS_TEXTSET then flag[1] is ignored.